abin-karukappallil/Api-Fuel-price/README.md

 # Fuel Price API

-This repository contains a simple Express.js application that scrapes the current fuel price in Kottayam from a specified webpage.
-The API provides the latest fuel price as JSON data.
+This repository contains a simple Express.js application that API provides the latest fuel price as JSON data.

 ## API Endpoint